velexi-research/VLXI-Cookiecutter-DVC-Dataset/template-docs/README-DVC-Dataset-Repository.md

 * `*.template`: template files for the dataset repository

-    * Template files are indicated by `template` suffix and contain template parameters denoted by double braces (e.g. `{{ PKG_NAME }}`).
+    * Template files are indicated by the `template` suffix and contain template parameters denoted by double braces (e.g. `{{ PKG_NAME }}`).
       Template files are intended to simplify the set up of the dataset repository.
 When used, they should be renamed to remove the `template` suffix.

 * `bin`: directory where scripts and programs for maintaining the dataset (e.g., scripts to download data from public websites, scripts to clean up